DrewSears11/bikesharing/README.md

   ![image](https://user-images.githubusercontent.com/108240844/195401384-98225f0b-5763-4a4f-9386-53ef43aad2be.png)

 - The second graph shows the same graph but specifies by gender.
-You can see the lenght is generally the same but there is about twice as many male riders and female riders
+You can see the length is generally the same but there is about twice as many male riders and female riders
    ![image](https://user-images.githubusercontent.com/108240844/195401466-312ed79d-57f0-43f3-8f32-f4d4351c7e11.png)